Frutiger Aero: History

-Frutiger Aero was prevalent from roughly 2004 to 2013, succeeding the Y2K aesthetic, which was popular from the late 1990s to the early 2000s.
-The name Frutiger Aero is derived from the Frutiger typeface, designed by Adrian Frutiger, and the Windows Aero design language introduced in Windows Vista (2006).
+Frutiger Aero was prevalent from the mid-2000s to the early 2010s, (Note: Most critics and scholars found the style's period of influence to begin in 2004 and end in 2013, although estimates varied between the early 2000s to 2014 at the extremes.) succeeding the Y2K aesthetic, which was popular from the late 1990s to the early 2000s.
+The name Frutiger Aero is derived from the Frutiger typeface, designed by Adrian Frutiger, and the Windows Aero design language.
 (Note: Le Mondes Laure Coromines felt that both the Frutiger font family and Windows Aero were "essential elements of Internet culture in the 2000s".
 Emirhan Avcı, however, noted that the Frutiger family was never used in a major user interface associated with the style.)
-The style had no common name at the height of its influence; it was named in 2017 by Sofi Xian of the Consumer Aesthetics Research Institute.
+The style had no common name at the height of its influence; it was named in 2018 by Sofi Xian of the Consumer Aesthetics Research Institute.
 Its reflective elements also led it to be known as Web 2.0 Gloss.

-The style was used in many kinds of media from the period, including various advertising, seventh-generation video game consoles such as the Nintendo Wii, as well as in architecture and interior design.
+The style was used in many kinds of media from the period, including advertisements, video game consoles such as the Wii, and in interior design.
 (Note: Other media identified as Frutiger Aero–like by scholars and critics include devices such as the first-generation iPhone (2007) and the Samsung Galaxy S (2010); video games such as Wii Sports (2006), Purble Place (2007), The Sims 3 (2009), and Fruit Ninja (2010); the designs of the Collina Strada fashion brand; and the Y3000 flavor of Coca-Cola.
 The Guardians Alaina Demopoulos also highlighted merchandise in the Frutiger Aero style being sold on Etsy.)
-Windows Aero – the design language used by the Microsoft Windows operating systems beginning with prototypes of Windows Vista (2001–2006) – was among the first to feature characteristics of Frutiger Aero.
+Windows Aero – a design language used in Windows Vista (2006) – was among the first to feature characteristics of Frutiger Aero.
 The scholar Emirhan Avcı called Vista "one of the first mature examples" of the style, and, after its release, Microsoft published a style guide their designers had referenced when creating it.
 Windows 7 (2009), Vista's successor, expanded on these characteristics.
-Frutiger Aero waned in popularity in the early 2010s and was largely replaced by flat design in user interfaces and electronics.
+Frutiger Aero waned in popularity in the early 2010s and was largely replaced by flat design.
 Avcı identified a transitional style, Frutiger Metro, named after the Metro design language used in Windows 8 (2012), which shared features of Frutiger Aero and later minimalist interfaces.

-The style experienced a resurgence of interest on social media in early 2023 and through 2024.
-Critics identified posts using the #frutigeraero hashtag on YouTube and TikTok and on the r/FrutigerAero subreddit receiving high viewership.
+The style experienced a resurgence of interest as an Internet aesthetic in early 2023 and through 2024, particularly among members of Generation Z who felt it to be nostalgic.
+Critics noted that Frutiger Aero posts received high viewership on YouTube, TikTok, and similar websites.
 Ellie Violet Bramley of The Guardian identified this as a reaction to the artificial intelligence boom, and Laura Holliday of Dazed wrote that the style was revived to provide an alternative to the minimalism of user interfaces at the time.
-TechRadars Jamie Richards also wrote that Apple's Liquid Glass design language, released in 2025, was likely influenced by Frutiger Aero.
+TechRadars Jamie Richards wrote that Apple's Liquid Glass design language, released in 2025, was likely influenced by Frutiger Aero.